facebook/create-react-app/packages/react-scripts/fixtures/kitchensink/README.md

 In it's most basic for this serve as a collection of unit tests on a single functionality.

-Unit tests are written in a `src/features/**/*.test.js` file located in the same folder as the feature they test, and usually consist of a simple `ReactDOM.render` call.
+Unit tests are written in a `src/features/**/*.test.js` file located in the same folder as the feature they test, and usually consist of a `ReactDOM.render` call.

 These tests are run by **jest** and the environment is `test`, so that it resembles how a **Create React App** application is tested.

 ### Using it as Integration Tests

 This suite tests how the single features as before behave while development and in production.
 A local HTTP server is started, then every single feature is loaded, one by one, to be tested.

 Test are written in `integration/{env|syntax|webpack}.test.js`, depending on their scope.

-For every test case added there is just a little chore to do:
+For every test case added there is only a little chore to do:

-- a `case` statement must be added in `src/App.js`, which simply perform a dynamic `import()` of the feature
+- a `case` statement must be added in `src/App.js`, which performs a dynamic `import()` of the feature

 - add a test case in the appropriate integration test file, which calls and awaits `initDOM` with the previous `SwitchCase` string